rule

 Text 43

-S'rî Pûru said: 'What o King, best among the people, of this world if a person is able to repay the father who gave him his body, for it is by his mercy that he may enjoy a higher life.
+S'rî Pûru said: 'Who o King, best among the people, has in this world the chance to repay the father who gave him his body, for it is by his mercy that he may enjoy a higher life.
 (Vedabase)

 Text 44

-He who acts in respect of his fathers idea is the best, he who acts on his command is but mediocre and low class is he who acts without faith, but like stool is he who defies his fathers words.'
+He who acts in respect of his father's wishes is the best, he who acts on his command is but mediocre and low class is he who acts without faith, but like stool is he who defies his father's words.'
 (Vedabase)

 Text 45

-This way was it Pûru's pleasure to accept the old age of his father who also was very satisfied with all the desires of the youth of his son that he had asked for, o ruler of man.
+This way was it entirely Pûru's pleasure to accept the burden of old age of his father, the father who was most contented with all the desires belonging to the youth of his son that he had asked for, o ruler of man.
 (Vedabase)

 Text 46

-As the master of the entirety of the seven continents ruled he like a father his subjects enjoying as much as he wanted the material happiness without any impairment of his senses.
+As the master of the entirety of the seven continents ruled he like a father over his subjects, enjoying as much as he wanted the material happiness without any impairment of his senses.
 (Vedabase)

 Text 47